oatanurakch/oatanurakch/README.md

 PhD.
 Electronic Engineering
 ---------------------------

 I've been learning to code for 5 years.
-I'm interested in artificial intelligence, Back-end develop.
+I'm interested in artificial intelligence, Back-end develop or Mobile application.

 * 🌍  I'm based in Thailand